krol3/workshop-cloud-native-security/runtime.md

 ### Trace Events

-Check all the OS events and syscalls using eBPF that Tracee support.
+Check all the OS events and syscalls that Tracee support.

 ```
  docker run aquasec/tracee:latest trace --list